dresdner353/jbhasd/README.md

 }
 ```

 So now, we have a populated 'controls' array being returned that describes the available controls.
-This is crucial as it plays a role later on in how this device is then integrated with hub-type applications that need to discover and manipulate devices.
+This is crucial as it plays a role later on in how this device is then integrated with hub-type applications that need to discover capabilities and manipulate specific devices and controls.

 ## Manipulating controls on the Device
 In the above example, we set up a Sonoff Basic device with its relay put to use and also leveraged the spare GPIO pin for a temperature device.